-Caffeine: America’s Drug Turns Healthy and Helps Your Weight Loss Plans
+Caffeine: America’s Drug Turns Healthy and Helps Dieting

 Caffeine Helps Weight Loss and is healthy.
 Almost 90% of Americans ingest it in one form or another.
 There is no doubt of its effects on mental alertness and well being, but what about the long term.
 Is there a sustained, lifetime benefit or harm from drinking coffee regularly?
 Does drinking caffeine loaded beverages cause heart or blood pressure problems?
 Does caffeine help or hinder weight loss?